BraneShop/BraneShop.github.io/src/templates/6ww-content.md

 $partial("templates/6ww-overview.md")$

-<p> Our experienced instructors will work closely to support you to build your
+<p> Our experienced <a href="/team.html">instructors</a> will work closely to support you to build your
 own deep learning models that solve problems across typical domains of deep learning.
 The workshop series focuses on computer vision and embeddings, with an introduction to word embeddings and natural language processing in the final session.
 </p>

-<p> Knowledge is cemented  through each week of teaching enabling participants
+<p> Knowledge is consolidated  through each week of teaching enabling participants
 to quickly build their knowledge from the ground up.
 In order to support learning and development, we also provide "<b>office hours</b>" once per week: a supportive environment in which to complete assigned homework and solidify